Clinical study on the

 What we are looking for

-We are looking for patients between 18 and 75 years of age for a clinical study.
+We are looking for patients between 18 and 75 years for a clinical study.

-Prerequisite: the diagnosis of eosinophilic esophagitis and evidence of esophageal inflammation must be confirmed by an independent pathologist at baseline.
-You can find more information below.
+Precondition: The diagnosis of eosinophilic esophagitis and evidence of inflammation of the esophagus must be confirmed by an independent pathologist at the beginning of the study.
+See below for more information.

 Treatment and more